ymeskini/python-patterns/README.md

 - Keep Things Simple

 ### Module 3: Writing Complex Software
 In the last module is about the practical aspects of writing more complex and maintainable software.
 Building upon the foundational principles covered in the previous modules, this module will guide you through the intricacies of structuring and organizing your code effectively.
-The goal is to give you a idea of how to create a robust project scaffolding, ensuring your codebase is scalable and easy to navigate.
+The goal is to give you an idea of how to create a robust project scaffolding, ensuring your codebase is scalable and easy to navigate.

 Additionally, you will learn best practices for organizing code in a way that promotes clarity and ease of maintenance, making it easier to manage and extend your projects.
 Finally, we’ll cover advanced error handling strategies to help you anticipate and gracefully manage unexpected issues, ensuring your software remains resilient and reliable.